gfmg/GAM_Cod-2021/README.md

 This repository contains the R code used to implement the analysis and develop the figures included in the manuscript:

-> "Estimating spatio-temporal distribution of fish and gear selectivity functions from pooled scientific survey and commercial fishing data"
+> "Gonzalez, G.M., Wiff, R., Marshall C.T., Cornulier, T. 2021.
+Estimating spatio-temporal distribution of fish and gear selectivity functions from pooled scientific survey and commercial fishing data"

 As a guide:
 * Files starting with "M", includes scripts related with the Model implementation.